-BMO: Tyson Foods Posts 2Q Beat On Stellar Performance In Prepared Foods (NYSE:TSN)
+Tyson Foods, Inc. (NYSE:TSN) - BMO: Tyson Foods Posts Q2 Beat On Stellar Performance In Prepared Foods

-BMO: Tyson Foods Posts 2Q Beat On Stellar Performance In Prepared Foods
+BMO: Tyson Foods Posts Q2 Beat On Stellar Performance In Prepared Foods

-Tyson Foods, Inc. (NYSE: TSN) reported its 2Q EPS ahead of expectations, reiterated its full-year guidance and provided a favorable outlook for FY20, according to BMO Capital Markets.
+Tyson Foods, Inc. (NYSE: TSN) reported second-quarter EPS ahead of expectations, reiterated its full-year guidance and provided a favorable 2020 outlook, according to BMO Capital Markets.

 The Analyst

-BMO’s Kenneth B. Zaslow maintained an Outperform rating on Tyson Foods, while keeping the price target unchanged at $90.
+Kenneth Zaslow maintained an Outperform rating on Tyson Foods with an unchanged $90 price target.

 The Thesis

-Tyson Foods reported its FY2Q19 EPS at $1.47, backed by a solid performance in Prepared Foods, a decent performance in Chicken and a lower tax rate, partially offset by slightly disappointing beef performance, Zaslow said in the report.
+Tyson Foods reported its second-quarter EPS of $1.47, backed by solid performance in prepared foods, a decent performance in the chicken segment and a lower tax rate that was partially offset by slightly disappointing beef performance, Zaslow said in a Tuesday note.
+(See his track record here.)

-Management reiterated FY19 EPS guidance of $5.75-$6.10, which reflects a lower tax rate and a further improvement in Prepared Foods, the analyst mentioned.
-He added that the company’s outlook for FY20 is positive, indicating margins of more than 7 percent for beef, over 6 percent for pork and chicken and more than 12 percent for Prepared Foods.
+The food company reiterated its full-year 2019 EPS guidance of $5.75-$6.10, which reflects a lower tax rate and further improvement in prepared foods, the analyst said.

+The company’s outlook for 2020 is positive, indicating margins of more than 7% for beef, over 6% for pork and chicken and more than 12% for prepared foods, he said.

-Zaslow further quoted the company as saying that “there’s upward potential, in some cases,” and “sizable upward potential in some of our segments” from African swine fever.
+Zaslow quoted the company as saying “there’s upward potential, in some cases,” and “sizable upward potential in some of our segments” from African swine fever.

-The analyst named Tyson Foods as a “top pick” for 2019, saying that the company’s “earnings power, strong cash flow, attractive valuation, and optionality associated with African swine fever create a compelling investment opportunity.”
+The analyst named Tyson Foods a “top pick” for 2019 and said the company’s “earnings power, strong cash flow, attractive valuation, and optionality associated with African swine fever create a compelling investment opportunity.”

-He raised the FY19 EPS estimate to $6.00, reflecting better margins at Prepared Foods, and said the company could exceed $6.50 in EPS and $2 billion cash flows in FY20 from improving fundamentals, acquisitions, and ASF.
+BMO raised its 2019 EPS estimate to $6, reflecting better margins at prepared foods, and said the company could exceed $6.50 in EPS and $2 billion in cash flow in 2020 from improving fundamentals, acquisitions and the effect of African swine fever on the market.

 Price Action